 - Acidity and salt.
 Best friends for ever.
 Like oysters and Sauvignon Blanc.

-How to pair Greek cuisine with wine for your ultimate enjoyment
+How to pair Greek dishes with Greek wine for your ultimate enjoyment

 There’s always one rule we love to follow: What grows together, goes together.

-So, let’s meet our favourite traditional Greek recipes, along with their ultimate Greek wine love affairs:
+So, let’s meet our favourite traditional Greek dishes’ recipes, along with their ultimate Greek wine love affairs:

 Greek salad.
-A bounty of fresh, seasonal vegetables, Greek salad is the inarguable darling of Greek summer.
+A bounty of fresh, seasonal vegetables, Greek salad is the inarguable darling of Greek dishes and Greek summer.
 Full of tomatoes, it goes easily with any light rose.
-We choose to enjoy it with aromatic and light Moschofilero, as the perfect start to wake up our palate to a progressive menu on the way.
+We choose to enjoy it with Greek wine, aromatic and light Moschofilero, as the perfect start to wake up our palate to a progressive menu on the way.

 Fish.
 Greeks love pan-frying small fish like red mullets and grill bigger ones, eg gilt-head bream or red porgy.
-Assyrtiko of Santorini can withstand any challenge.
+Greek wine Assyrtiko of Santorini can withstand any challenge.

 Sunday’s lunch.
 Soutzoukakia.
-A classic Greek recipe – meatballs in sweet-spiced tomato sauce.
-Good friends with the Greek red wine Xinomavro, as its high acidity is a good fit for the sauce, its medium to high tannins perfect for protein.
+A classic Greek recipe of Greeks dishes- meatballs in sweet-spiced tomato sauce.
+Good friends with the Greek wine Xinomavro, as its high acidity is a good fit for the sauce, its medium to high tannins perfect for protein.

 Greek comfort.
 Dishes that bring Greeks back home again and again, are their mum’s moussaka (eggplant-based) or pastitsio (pasta-based) dishes, with minced meat and bechamel sauce on top).
 Greek red wine Agiorgitiko will make you say OPA!